sejinpark0209/tic-tac-toe/README.md

-# Tic Tac Toe Lab
+Materialize# Tic Tac Toe Lab

 **Objective:** Build a tic-tac-toe game in HTML, CSS, and JavaScript.

 We've been learning about working with conditionals and loops, as well as writing functions.
 We've also learned about the structure of the DOM and how we can interact with it using CSS and JavaScript.
-We've looked at Bootstrap's CSS library and at jQuery, a JavaScript library for front end web development.
+We've looked at Materialize's CSS library and at jQuery, a JavaScript library for front end web development.

 For this lab, we'll be making a tic-tac-toe game using the knowledge and skills you've learned so far.